Qubes-Community/Contents/docs/configuration/split-ssh.md

 Rather, the private key remains in the `vault` VM, which is extremely unlikely to be compromised, if nothing is ever copied or transferred into it.
 In order to gain access to the vault VM, the attacker would require the use of, e.g., a general Xen VM escape exploit or a signed, compromised package which is already installed in the TemplateVM upon which the vault VM is based.

+## Further Security tips
+### Regarding Your SSH Private Key

+### Regarding Your KeePassXC Database File
+Although the database file is encrpyted with your password, if you haven't taken any protective measures, it can be bruteforced.
+Some tips for securing your keys against a `vault` VM compromise include:
+* Hide the \*.kdbx file by simply renaming the file extension (e.g. \*.zip).
+Keep in mind this not likely to stop dedicated adversaries.
+* Add a second encryption layer (e.g. with VeraCrypt, \*.7z with password).

 Want more Qubes split magic?
 Check out [Split-GPG][Split-GPG].